“D’Oh! Another Fake Cave”

 I said, “Yeah, well, we’re only here to go to the nature center, and as you can see it’s pouring so hard that I can barely hear your horrible voice, so there’s just no way I’m paying you an entry fee right now.”

 “Well, no. You see, I’m going to drive in to confirm if the nature center is open or closed.
 Again, it is raining so hard right now traffic on I-95 is nearly stopped.
 We are not going to beach.”

 “Ummmmm, like, okaaayyyyyy?
 I guessss…?”

-The nature center was indeed closed.
+The nature center was indeed closed – and a few years later it closed for good.
 And it suddenly stopped raining.
 So we went to the beach and… Just kidding.

 I parked in the nearly empty parking lot next to the entirely empty field parking lot and hustled the boys out.
 We scurried down the paved path closed to traffic and headed into the wet woods for a shortcut (and to avoid the park rangers who were surely on our scofflaw tails).

 Back to the road, surviving a few cloudbursts, and…

 These two just sort of stared at us.
 Clearly, they are quite familiar with humans.
 I was surprised to see two fawns alone, but then took a closer look and got the glare from their mom.